osrf/gazebo_tutorials/torsional_friction/tutorial.md

 The box has a large surface with several points of contact with the ground, you can see them masked as blue spheres on the image above.
-Each contact point has not only angular velocity but also linear velocity perpendicular to the contact normal, which triggers translational friction.
+Each contact point has both angular and linear velocity perpendicular to the contact normal.
+The presence of linear velocity triggers translational friction.

 On the other hand, the sphere's single point of contact doesn't have a linear velocity, so translational friction doesn't act on it.
 If we want the sphere to